yext/answers-search-ui-sdk-docs/welcome/_index.md

 Here is a fully working example:
-{{% codesandbox blissful-franklin-3t9o0 %}}
+{{% codesandbox suspicious-roentgen-fgmjl %}}

 # Next

 Now you're up and running with a basic [Universal Results Page](../pages/universal-search-results-page)!
-Head over to [Core Concepts](../core-concepts/) to learn more about how to use the Answers JS library.
+Head over to [Core Concepts](../core-concepts/) to learn more about how to use the Answers Search UI library.